igtm/gofence/README.md

 # gofence [![Build Status](https://travis-ci.org/buckhx/gofence.svg?branch=master)](https://travis-ci.org/buckhx/gofence)

-Code used from [this blog post](https://medium.com/@buckhx/unwinding-uber-s-most-efficient-service-406413c5871d) analyzing Uber's "Highest Query Per Second" service
+Code used from [Unwinding Uber's Most Efficient Service](https://medium.com/@buckhx/unwinding-uber-s-most-efficient-service-406413c5871d).
+Give it a read for some context on this repo.

 Tool for geofencing with different algorithms for profiling.